GaurangBharadava/Ethernaut/README.md

-This project or repo includes all the Ethernaut solution challenges solved by me using foundry framework.
+This project or repo includes all the Ethernaut challenges solved by me using foundry framework.

 **Note:** In this solution challenge i am not testing the contract but you will see the test file. it is require to commit into the git.
 Therefore donot take it seriously.
 If you want to test contract then you are free to do so.